Professional Studies in Dietetics -Future Education Model Graduate ProgramMaster of Science (M.S.)

 Application to this program

-- Baccalaureate degree from a regionally accredited university of college in the United States
+- Baccalaureate degree from a regionally accredited university or college in the United States

 - Minimum cumulative GPA of 3.0 on a 4.0 scale

-- Grade of C (C- will not be accepted) or higher in the following required prerequisite courses:
+- Grade of C- or higher in the following required prerequisite courses: